shockscript/spec/src/doc-comments.md

 ### \@event

 Indicates that a structural object type's property is an event.
-The tag does nothing but move the item to the *Events* section of the documentation, similiar to the `Event` meta-data used in classes.
+The tag does nothing but move the item to the *Events* section of the documentation, similiar to the `Event` meta-data used in class definitions.

 ```plain
 @event